13 Visualising data with ggplot2

 In previous section of this chapter we mapped the attributes in data

-in coordinate system (x
+using the position in coordinate system (x and/or y in Cartesian

 coordinate system).
 We can, however, map other variables in the data to

-the plot using aesthetic attributes like shape
+the plot using aesthetic attributes like shape, size, color,

-(transparency), etc., as shown in the image in Figure
+alpha (transparency), etc., as shown in the image in Figure

 13.6.